-- The decoupling mechanism is intended to allow recovery of reduced revenues resulting from a reduction in sales of electricity resulting from customers' energy efficiency and conservation efforts - A condition of the decoupling mechanism is a reduction in the Company's allowed ROE from 10.1% to 10.0% which reflects the OPUC's view of a reduction in Company risk.
-The ROE refund is estimated at approximately \$1.9 million in 2010 - Includes a Sales Normalization Adjustment mechanism (SNA) for residential and small non-residential customers (≤ 30 kW) and a Lost Revenue Recovery mechanism (LRR), for large non-residential customers (between 31 kW and 1 MWa) - The SNA is based on the difference between actual, weather-adjusted usage per customer and that projected in PGE's 2011 general rate case.
+- The decoupling mechanism is intended to allow recovery of reduced revenues due to a reduction in sales of electricity resulting from customers' energy efficiency and conservation efforts - Includes a Sales Normalization Adjustment mechanism (SNA) for residential and small non-residential customers (≤ 30 kW) and a Lost Revenue Recovery mechanism (LRR), for large non-residential customers (between 31 kW and 1 MWa) - The SNA is based on the difference between actual, weather-adjusted usage per customer and that projected in PGE's 2011 general rate case.
 The SNA mechanism applies to approximately 58% of projected 2011 base revenues - The LRR is based on the difference between actual energy-efficiency savings (as reported by the ETO) and those incorporated in the applicable load forecast.
-The LRR mechanism applies to approximately 29% of our projected 2011 base revenues - Estimated customer collection for 2010 of \$8.4 million (1) - OPUC order in PGE's 2011 General Rate Case, authorized the continuation of the decoupling mechanism through December 31, 2013
+The LRR mechanism applies to approximately 29% of projected 2011 base revenues - OPUC order in PGE's 2011 General Rate Case, authorized the continuation of the decoupling mechanism through December 31, 2013 - YTD Q1 2011, the net estimated customer collection of \$0.5 million includes a true-up of approximately \$1 million related to a customer collection for the 2010 decoupling mechanism

-(in millions) Q1 Q2 Q3 Q4 2010 YTD Sales Normalization Adjustment \$5.6 \$3.6 \$0.5 \$0.6 \$10.3 ROE Adjustment (2) (\$0.5) (\$0.5) (\$0.5) (\$0.5) (\$1.9) Loss Revenue Adjustment \$0.0 \$0.1 \$0.0 \$0.0 \$0.1 Total adjustment \$5.1 \$3.2 \$0.0 \$0.1 \$8.4
+(in millions) Q1 Q2 Q3 Q4 2011 YTD

+Sales Normalization Adjustment \$0.4 \$0.4

+ROE Adjustment - \$0.0

+Loss Revenue Adjustment \$0.1 \$0.1

+Total adjustment \$0.5 \$0.0 \$0.0 \$0.0 \$0.5